 Need some vegetarian stir fry ideas?
 This Easy Healthy Vegetarian Stir Fry with coconut cashew cream sauce is a simple and quick vegan friendly dinner!
 It’s sure to become your new favorite meal!

 Remember how I teased you guys last week with coconut Cashew Cream Sauce, and hinted (and by that I mean straight up told) you that there would be a recipe using it coming up.

 Well, exactly 1 week and 1 day later (but who is counting right?) the day has arrived.

-And it’s the day of Fri.
+And it’s on a FRIDAY.
 Which makes it even BETTAH.

-Before I even natter on at you about what’s in this bowl o’ creamity-slurpy-slurpy vegetarian stir fry goodness, I have to share a fact with you.
+Before I even natter on at you about what’s in this healthy stir fry recipe, I have to share a fact with you.

 There’s a problem among many food bloggers that I like to call “We-have-to-develop-new-recipes-every-day-that-we-never-have-time-to-go-back-and-re-eat-our-favorite-recipe-creations.”
 It truly is a travesty.

 Some days I just want to go back and re-eat a grated raw cauliflower detox salad or a Raw Summer Roll Salad (yes, I love salads okay?) but then I remember that I can’t have, you know, nothing new to feed to ya’ll.